MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview.md

 ## Preaggregation with Application Insights custom metrics

-You can use preaggregation with custom metrics.
-The two main benefits are:

-* Configure and alert on a dimension of a custom metric.
-* Reduce the volume of data sent from the SDK to the Application Insights collection endpoint.
+You can use preaggregation with custom metrics to reduce the volume of data sent from the SDK to the Application Insights collection endpoint.

 There are several [ways of sending custom metrics from the Application Insights SDK](./api-custom-events-metrics.md).
 If your version of the SDK offers [GetMetric and TrackValue](./api-custom-events-metrics.md#getmetric), these methods are the preferred way of sending custom metrics.
 In this case, preaggregation happens inside the SDK.
 This approach reduces the volume of data stored in Azure and also the volume of data transmitted from the SDK to Application Insights.
 Otherwise, use the [trackMetric](./api-custom-events-metrics.md#trackmetric) method, which preaggregates metric events during data ingestion.